-The spirit of generosity is always especially strong over the holidays, when we reflect on what we have and feel moved to help others with less.
-As the coronavirus pandemic continues to keep people unemployed and apart, those efforts are more important than ever.
-If you’re looking to give back this holiday season, here are eight ways to do it.
+The spirit of generosity is always especially strong during the holiday season, as we reflect on what we have and feel moved to help others with less.
+If you’re looking to give back this holiday season, here are 10 ways to do it.

 1. The Marines’ 'Toys for Tots'

-Remote workers might not have the chance to drop a gift in their companies’ Toys for Tots boxes this year—but it’s easy to join the effort from home offices, too (or anywhere with internet access).
+You don't need direct access to a Toys for Tots dropbox to join the effort—it's more than easy to contribute online.
 The organization’s website features virtual boxes, which you fill with suggested toys based on age ranges.
 There’s everything from baby dolls and basketballs to art sets and science kits, and you can decide how many items to include before you check out.
-Toys for Tots workers will take care of shipping and delivery.
+The organization will take care of shipping and delivery.
 If you’d like to help a certain Toys for Tots branch in your area, you can search for nearby locations on this map.

 3. One Simple Wish

 Kids in the foster care system can ask for specific gifts through One Simple Wish, which ballparks the price of the item (shipping and other operational costs included), and publishes it online.
-While you don’t choose the exact item, you do get to learn about whom it’s going to; Markyaih, for example, is a 9-year-old aspiring schoolteacher who’s hoping for a mannequin head so she can learn how to braid hair.
+While you don’t choose the exact item, you do get to learn about the child the gift is going to; Imani, for example, is an 8-year-old from Cleveland, Ohio, who's hoping for a karaoke machine so she can rock out with her sister.
 You can browse the whole list or even filter by age, gift category, occasion, and more.

 4. Feed the Children